idr4n/aboutme/README.md

 # About Me 😎

-Hi, my name is Ivan and I am a self-taught aspiring full-stack developer, currently looking for the opportunity to change my career and make the jump into the software development industry.
+Hi, my name is Ivan and I am a self-taught aspiring full-stack developer currently looking for the opportunity to change my career and make the jump into the software development industry.

 - [General description](#general-description)
 - [Programming languages](#programming-languages-)